Meet the cast of Outlander series five - TheNewsTrace

 Edward Speleers performs Stephen Bonnet

 Who’s Stephen Bonnet?
-A violent pirate who raped Brianna, he’s the potential beginning father of her son, Jem.
-Though many characters consider him to have died in a jail explosion at the finish of season 4, in actuality he’s alive and now posing as a gentleman.
+A violent pirate who raped Brianna, he’s the potential delivery father of her son, Jem.
+Though many characters imagine him to have died in a jail explosion at the finish of season 4, in actuality he’s alive and now posing as a gentleman.

 The place have I seen Edward Speleers earlier than?
-The British actor might be finest recognized for enjoying Jimmy Kent in Downton Abbey.
-He performed Edward Seymour in Wolf Corridor, and in addition starred in Alice Via The Wanting Glass.
+The British actor might be greatest recognized for taking part in Jimmy Kent in Downton Abbey.
+He performed Edward Seymour in Wolf Corridor, and in addition starred in Alice By means of The Trying Glass.

 Tim Downie performs Governor William Tryon